nardoz-dev/LiVeSe/docs/2nddelivery/technology2.md

 Our devices will be active during **night-time** for at least *10 hours every day*.
 During this time They alternate from sleep to active mode.

 During the active mode all the component in our device start to capture specific ambient variable.
 Each variable has an own weight based on the pull form that we do, in order to normalize it correctly.
-Furthermore, this data will be pass through our algorithm that process this data and extrapulate the main variable  : "LiVeSe-Security".
+Furthermore, this data will be pass through our algorithm that process this data and extrapolate the main variable  : "LiVeSe-Security".
 In depth the algorithm put the sum of the light_value, pir_value, mic_value in our defined threeshold :

     RED (Not Secure)        => Final value from 0 to 33